nickknz/NandToTetris/README.md

 **Key concepts:** branching, functions, function call-and-return, dynamic memory management, stack processing, pointers, standard mapping, VM implementation.

 ### Project 9
+In this module we introduce the Jack language, as well as Jack programming.
+The module culminates in a project in which you will develop a simple interactive application of your choice, using Jack.

+It's important to note that in and by itself, Jack programming is not an important element of this course.
+Rather, we want you play with Jack, and experience the language from a programmer's perspective.
+This familiarity will serve you well when you will set out to develop a Jack compiler and operating system, later in the course.

+Key concepts: procedural programming, object-based programming, classes, methods, functions, constructors, list processing, recursion, developing interactive applications, graphics optimization.

 ### Project 10